pramnora/Networking/README.md

 Each of these computing devices has it's own uniquely identifying MAC address...; to which can be assigned a unique IP address(IPv4: dotted quad: nnn:nnn:nnn:nnn).

 The IP address can be assigned either 'statically'/or else, 'dynamically, instead.
-This means, the device MAC address doesn't ever change/but, the IP address can change.
+This means, the device MAC address doesn't ever change/but, the device IP address can change.

 ## The pros and cons of Networking...